camunda/camunda-bpm-platform/spin/CONTRIBUTING.md

 contains several parts which are described in the following:

 - `ComponentId`: a short identifier for the logging component like `SPIN`
-- `MessageCode`: a unique five-digit number code which identifies the corresponding logging event for example `30023`
+- `MessageCode`: a unique five-digit `LLMMM` number code which identifies the corresponding logging event for example `20023`.
+The first two digest identify the logger and the last three digits identify the log message.
 - `LogMessage`: the meaningful log message of the logging event with detailed information (surrounded by single quotes) where appropriate for example `Attribute with name 'abc' not found`